mrhenry/guidelines/JAVASCRIPT.md

 ✓ — When working on a Mr. Henry project, ALWAYS use Hanging Gardens to manage your javascript dependencies.

 ✗ — Never use global variables.
 ALWAYS use the `var` statement!
-(I, @fd, will make you suffer if you do.)
+(Or, I, @fd, will make you suffer.)

 ✗ — Never include micro-jQuery-plugins.
 If you can write it in 20 LOC, write it your self.